prince272/RGTechMessenger/RGTechMessenger/README.md

 The template uses Entity Framework Core for database operations.
 Database context is configured in the `AppDbContext.cs` file, and migrations are managed using Entity Framework's tools.

-### Email and SMS 📧📱

-Email sending is implemented using MailKit, and the template includes a fake SMS sender for testing.

 ## Frontend Setup 🔨

 The frontend is built with Next.js, providing a fast and dynamic user experience.